 I recently visited a friend.
 The power happened to go out on his block that day, and he was working in his garage.
 As I approached, I could hear a generator but couldn't see it outside the house.
 When I got up close, I realized why.

 It was running in his garage.
 My friend was lucky I didn't find him passed out on the floor from the carbon monoxide (CO) emissions.

 Generator safety should be in every owner's blood before flipping the on-switch.
 Remember, you are dealing with a machine that uses flammable fuel to generate serious volts of electricity and releases deadly carbon monoxide gas.

 There are a lot of ways you can incorrectly and unsafely operate a generator.
-Having the proper knowledge will allow you to weather storms and just keep living.
+Here is what to keep in mind to keep you and your family safe.

 Do not run generators inside homes, garages, crawlspaces, basements, sheds, or similar areas, even when using fans or opening doors and windows for ventilation.

 Deadly levels of CO can quickly build up in these spaces and can linger for hours, even after the generator has shut off.